 • Place course marshals at key decision points and where traffic control is needed.

-• If you’re the race director, it’s pretty difficult to setup the course on race morning.
-Do NOT rely on volunteers to setup the course unless you can 100% trust them to show up and to preview the course before the race.
+• If you’re the race director, it’s pretty difficult to set up the course on race morning.
+Do NOT rely on volunteers to set up the course unless you can 100% trust them to show up and to preview the course before the race.
 Another option is to pay someone to set the course up for you, it’s too important to mess up.
 Volunteers have good intentions but they are not the most reliable as they have no skin in the game.

 • Have someone who knows the race course lead the runners on a bicycle.
 If you can spare another cyclist, have them lead the top female runner.
-By simply keeping the lead runner on course you can greatly reduce the likelihood of other runners going of course.
+By simply keeping the lead runner on course you can greatly reduce the likelihood of other runners going off course.

 • Just because the police offered to have a lead vehicle, that does not mean they properly know the course.
 I know of many races where the lead police officer on a motorcycle took all of the runners of course.
 Once again, have someone on a lead bike who knows the course.

 • Properly mark the start and finish area.